How much is the average disc injury case worth? What kind of payout can you expect?

+These awards vary wildly.
+The biggest variable?
 Many disc injury cases are complicated by either a preexisting injury or because of degenerative disc disease.
-(Defense lawyers blame spondylosis for just about everything, even if the plaintiff had never had so much as a back ache prior to the accident.)
-For degenerative disc disease injury, the average jury award is $51,678 ($11,482 median).
-For aggravation of preexisting disc injuries, the average award is $152,932 ($29,379 median).
-Obviously, you can drive a Mack truck through the differences in the value of disc cases on this single issue.
-As I explain more fully here, this gets factored into the calculation of case value.
+(Defense lawyers blame spondylosis for just about everything, even if the plaintiff had never had so much as a backache prior to the accident.)

 Too often, plaintiffs’ lawyers allow defense lawyers to frame the issue this way.
 Oh, the injury was already there.
 That is not what matters.
-What matters is what is the patients level of pain and suffering now and what would it have been if this collision had never occurred.
+What matters is the patient’s level of pain and suffering now and what would it have been if this collision had never occurred.
 How you explain these cases to a jury really matters.

-The one thing unclear is how the study determined between whether the disc injury was a preexisting injury.
-The victim’s treating doctor and insurance company’s doctor frequently disagree on this point, particularly when the patient is over 40 years-old.
+The one thing unclear is how the study determined whether the disc injury was a preexisting injury.
+The victim’s treating doctor and the insurance company’s doctor frequently disagree on this point, particularly when the patient is over 40 years old.
 There are some defense doctors who remain convinced that every injury you get after high school has to be an exacerbation of a preexisting injury.

 The difference in the values between bulging/protruding disc versus a herniated or ruptured disc was rather pronounced.
 For bulging/protruding discs, the average jury award was $140,311 ($31,000 median).
 The average jury award for herniated or ruptured discs was $413,917 ($60,000 median).